Peter-SB/SoundCloud-Spotify-Quicksearch-Extension/README.md

 # Quick Search on SoundCloud/Spotify Chrome Extensions Pack

-These Chrome Extensions allow you to highlight text on and quickly search the selected text on Spotify or SoundCloud.
+These Chrome Extensions allow you to highlight text and quickly search the selected text on Spotify or SoundCloud.
-Right-click and selecting the your desired platform from the context menu.
+Right-click and select your platform from the context menu.
-I've designed this to help myself and others quickly and seamlessly search for music on two major music libary platforms.
+I've designed this to help myself and others quickly and seamlessly search for music on two major music library platforms.

 <p align="center">
   <br><br>